microsoft/Imitating-Human-Behaviour-w-Diffusion/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## License
+Code is licensed under MIT, data and all other content is licensed under Microsoft Research License Agreement (MSR-LA).
+See LICENSE folder.